felicianotech/cicd-101-workshop/tutorial/cicd_101_guide.md

       pip install --no-cache-dir -r requirements.txt
 ```

 The `command:` key for this run block has a list of commands to execute.
 These commands set the `$TAG` & `IMAGE_NAME` custom environment variables that will be used throughout this build.
-The remaining commands set up the [python virtualenv](https://virtualenv.pypa.io/en/stable/) & installs the python dependencies specified in the `requirements.txt` file.
+The remaining commands set up the [python virtualenv](https://virtualenv.pypa.io/en/stable/) & installs the Python dependencies specified in the `requirements.txt` file.

 ```yaml
 - run: